A1 · Beginner Tense & Aspect

 Learn the present simple form of the verb 'to be' (am, is, are) to describe identity, appearance, nationality, age, location, and feelings.

-Unlike most verbs, to be does not describe an action — it describes a state or identity.
+Unlike other verbs (run, jump, eat), to be does not describe an active outward physical action — it strictly describes a state of existence or identity.

 I am I'm